 New service point in the Cowen Gallery.

-The Swanston Street entrance and ground floor are now closed for transformation, reopening in Spring 2019.
+The Swanston Street entrance and ground floor are now closed for transformation, reopening in late Spring 2019.

-The new entrances on Russell and La Trobe Street are now the main entry points for Library visitors.
+The new entrances on Russell and La Trobe Street are currently the main entry points for Library visitors.

 When will the rest of the project be completed?